beshungh/Sales-Supply-Chain-Analysis/README.md

 Based on the insights derived from this analysis, The company should:

-1. Consider establishing partnerships with local distributors or logistics firms in Western Europe.
-This collaborative approach will aim to harness their regional expertise, potentially leading to a reduction in shipping costs.
 2. Investigate the factors contributing to the high variation in shipping costs for Technology products. it should explore potential partnerships or negotiated rates with carriers to reduce shipping costs without compromising on the safety of the products.
 3. Consider optimizing the shipping process for Furniture items.
 Exploring potential partnerships with logistics companies for bulk shipping discounts or negotiating better rates based on shipping volume.